aniketmu/another/README.md

-# Project Title
+# Chatter

-A brief description of what this project does and who it's for
+A chatting app named Chatter.

 ### Introduction
 This the backend of the Chatter App.
 The backend is a vital for the real-time messaging App dealing with multiple texts and files.